Hardwood vs. Softwood

 Looking to Accoya®, the world leading, high performance and sustainable wood product, this is a softwood but with all the key qualities associated with a hardwood, and even surpassing many hardwood characteristics.
 Manufactured using Accsys Group’s propriety acetylation process – a cutting edge patented technology – Accoya® wood’s key features include exceptional durability, outperforming the likes of teak, sapele and iroko, along with outstanding dimensional stability and superior consistency.

 The acetylation process works by altering the chemical make-up within the wood’s cell wall, creating a marked improvement in durability, stability and hardness.
 Exceeding the high performance attributes of tropical hardwoods, Accoya® is proven to withstand the harshest external environments.
-With a guarantee of 50 years above ground and 25 years in ground or freshwater, Accoya® can be used for both external and internal uses and stands up to extreme application challenges – from decking and cladding to doors and windows – with minimal maintenance required.
+With a guarantee of 50 years above ground and 25 years in ground or freshwater, Accoya® can be used for both external and internal uses and stands up to extreme application challenges – from decking and siding to doors and windows – with minimal maintenance required.
 With Accoya®’s high level of performance and low maintenance requirements, it offers value for money and extends the design opportunities for architects.

 Finishes and coatings: